oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-01-31.md

 2. The formal spec language for the following issues was made available for review on the specified dates, and we will move for their adoption in today's meeting:

+    1. Issue [#63](https://github.com/oasis-tcs/sarif-spec/issues/63): "Clarify that the keys in the run.files dictionary must be distinct when normalized" -- made available on January 20th, 2018.

-    1. Issue [#66](https://github.com/oasis-tcs/sarif-spec/issues/66): "Enable traceability from converted SARIF file to original analysis tool log file" -- made available on January 13th, 2018.
+    2. Issue [#66](https://github.com/oasis-tcs/sarif-spec/issues/66): "Enable traceability from converted SARIF file to original analysis tool log file" -- made available on January 20th, 2018.